dtenny/clj-re/README.md

 # `clj-re` - clojure style regular expression functions

-This package wraps cl-ccpre's regexp handling, which is nearly identical to [java.util.regex.Pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) which in turn is used by Clojure in a series of regexp supporting functions.
+This package wraps cl-ppcre's regexp handling, which is nearly identical to [java.util.regex.Pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) which in turn is used by Clojure, in a series of regexp supporting functions that attempt to behave like their Clojure namesakes.

 It provides the following functions: